sparksp/phills.me.uk/content/project/high-adventure.md

 +++
 High Adventure is an annual mountain exercise, taking place at a different, secret location each year.

-I joined the team in 2012 to develop a website that provides lots of useful information for participants before the event and holds a record of past high adventures.
+I joined the team in 2012 to develop a website giving details of each upcoming event and holding a record of past events.
+I created the design, inspired by the Scout Association website, and customised it to suit the content.
+Finally, I populated the site before training other users to update information themselves.

-The event has a strong Facebook following that we are keen to maintain; we have also added Twitter to the pool, automatically getting posts from the Facebook page.

-The design was inspired by the Scout Association website and customised to suit our needs.

 Visit [high-adventure.org.uk](http://high-adventure.org.uk)